ybch14/Facial-Expression-Recognition-ResNet/README.md

 # Facial expression Recognition

 This is a course project of Media and Cognition of Department of EE., Tsinghua University.
 The main topic is facial expression recognition.
 Our method is based on [ResNet-50 model](https://github.com/KaimingHe/deep-residual-networks), implementing with [caffe](https://github.com/BVLC/caffe).
 The model is pretrained on [FER2013 dataset](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) and finetuned on several other datasets and our self-captured dataset.
 The final accuracy is 97.7% (on open datasets, see ```report.pdf```) and 66.7% (on self-captured dataset).
-More details about datasets, implement details, experiment results or something else can be find in ```report.pdf```.
+More details about datasets, implement details, experiment results or something else can be found in ```report.pdf```.

 ## Note